Jutho/TensorOperations.jl/docs/src/indexnotation.md

 with the first index of `B`.
 The resulting array has three remaining indices, which correspond to the indices `a` and `c` of array `A` and index `b` of array `B` (in that order).
-To this, the array `C` (scaled with `α`) is added, where its first two indices will be permuted to fit with the order `a,c,b`.
-The result will then be stored in array `D`, which requires a second permutation to bring the indices in the requested order `a,b,c`.
+To this, the array `C` (scaled with `α`) is added, where its first two indices will be permuted to fit with the order `a, c, b`.
+The result will then be stored in array `D`, which requires a second permutation to bring the indices in the requested order `a, b, c`.

 In this example, the labels were specified by arbitrary letters or even longer names.
 Any valid variable name is valid as a label.
 Note though that these labels are never